sansin5982/GWAS-Protocol/chapters/QC/Individual-QC/Ind-Miss.md

-# Identification of individuals with elevated missing data rates
+# Identification of Individuals with elevated missing data rates

 **Individual missingness** (sometimes called **sample call rate**) is the proportion of genotypes that are **missing** for each person in the